pxp9/lazy_doc/lazy_doc/lazy_doc/example/my_func.md

+Returns a description based on the input value.

 ## Parameters

-- n - An integer value used to determine the output string.
+- n - The input number to be described.
 ## Description
-Returns a string indicating the identity of the integer passed as an argument.

-## Returns
-A string representation of the input integer.
+ Generates a string representation of the input number.